markmoxon/elite-universe-editor/master-elite/1-source-files/main-sources/README.md

 # Annotated source code for the BBC Master version of Elite

-This folder contains the annotated source code for the BBC Master version of Elite.
+This folder contains the annotated source code for the BBC Master version of Elite, modified to include the Elite Universe Editor.

 ---